1st Monmouthshire Artillery Volunteers: Tell 'Asur

 When the weather improved in February 1918, XX Corps advanced to the Capture of Jericho, but the ground was so bad that one field battery took 36 hours to cover 8 mi.
 To widen the EEF's base of operations, XX Corps attacked Tell 'Asur in March.
 53rd (W) Divisional artillery was reinforced by other divisions so that there were had four composite brigades available for its attack, two to each attacking infantry brigade, but arranged so that three (including CCLXVI) could concentrate if necessary to support the main assault by 158th Bde.
 The Battle of Tell 'Asur was launched early on the morning of 9 March.
-The leading battalions began crossing the wide Mo man's land at 02.00, but the guns remained silent while the infantry picked their way forward in fog.
+The leading battalions began crossing the wide Mo man's land at 2:00, but the guns remained silent while the infantry picked their way forward in fog.
 The subsequent fighting was confused, with false reports that Tell 'Asur had been captured, and the fighting went on all day while the peak was taken, lost, and retaken, followed by four more Turkish counter-attacks before it was secured.
 That night the division also took Chipp Hill, which had defied the neighbouring division during daylight.
 The advance was resumed on 10 March and the ridges in front were captured with the help of a heavy and well-directed bombardment.
 The artillery was now able to move forward, but the wadi in front was too steep to climb.
 A number of other hilltop positions were captured on 12 March, after which the artillery passed over the wadi during darkness.
 The fighting died down and the new line was held through the summer months.
-CCLXVI Brigade moved down to the Jordan Valley with 158th Infantry Bde in late March to cover the EEF's First Transjordan raid, then rejoined the rest of the division at Ramallah at tne beginning of April.
+CCLXVI Brigade moved down to the Jordan Valley with 158th Infantry Bde in late March to cover the EEF's First Transjordan raid, then rejoined the rest of the division at Ramallah at the beginning of April.

 The EEF was now required to send urgent reinforcements to the Western Front where the German spring offensive threatened a breakthrough.
 In the summer of 1918 the 53rd Division was 'Indianised', with three quarters of the infantry battalions replaced by others drawn from the British Indian Army, but this did not affect the divisional artillery, which retained its composition to the end of the war.